Ilysen/Jademouth/README.md

 * Prospectors no longer sell their energy cells.
 * Prospectors can spawn with a much larger variety of gear.
 * Atacama now goes by he/him/his.
+* Atacama is now always neutral unless attacked first.
+This is to prevent him from attacking characters with fungal infections due to poor Consortium rep (he touches on this in his dialogue.)
 * Cat no longer stays awake at all hours.
 * Unique NPCs now react when other unique NPCs are killed:
 	* Atacama and Fizz will refuse to speak with you if you kill anyone.